FlowFuse/website/src/blog/2024/12/why-flowfuse-is-complete-toolkit-for-uns.md

 #### **2. Data Transformation Layer**

 Once data flows into your UNS, it often comes in different formats, units, or structures.
 The **Data Transformation Layer** is responsible for standardizing and enriching this data to make it usable across the entire system.
-Without this layer, you'd end up with fragmented and inconsistent data, which make integration challeging in your iiot env also without stardarize and structerred data we cant call it uns, it will be just data repository.
+Without this layer, you'd end up with fragmented and inconsistent data, which makes integration challenging in your IIoT environment. also, without standardized and structured data, we can't call it uns; it will be just a data repository.

 **How FlowFuse Fits In:**